xiaohan2012/daily-reading/august/cane.md

 1. given word sequence (length `n`), extract the embedding (dim `d'`) for each word and concat them into a 2d matrix
   - matrix dim: `n x d`
   - row: embedding, column: word
-1. convolution of the matrix using filters `d x l x d'`
+2. convolution of the matrix using filters `d x l x d'`
   - `d` filters
   - output dim: `d x n`
-1. max-pooling and tanh
+3. max-pooling and tanh
   - column-wise max-pooling to make sure output vector is of length `d`
-  - in contrast to dynamic pooling mentioned [here](http://www.aclweb.org/anthology/P14-1062)
+  - in contrast to dynamic pooling mentioned [here](http://www.aclweb.org/anthology/P14-1062), where **max-k** values are extracted

 ## context-aware text embedding